 The trip formally begins with your Monday arrival in Brasilia, the capital city of Brazil, airport BSB.
 If you wish to sightsee in other parts of Brazil, it is recommended that you do so before coming to Abadiania, the town where the Casa is and where we will stay.
 If, because of your flight schedule and/or personal preference you decide to arrive a day or two early in Brasilia and/or leave a day or two after the Saturday departure date, you will need to book a hotel in Brasilia for those days, as your rooms in Abadiania are available only from the Monday arrival date to the Saturday departure date.
 There is only one direct overnight flight now (out of Miami) into Brasilia and back, for those of you traveling from North America: on AA#213 from Miami to Brasilia, which arrives in Brasilia in the morning.
 It is only a little over 7 hours in length.
 So for those of you arriving on the starting date of the trip, please use that one.
 The return flight back to Miami is AA#214, and leaves at night out of Brasilia.

-Day One: Arrival, transport provided from Brasilia airport to our accommodations at the popular Hotel San Raphael in Abadiania, only 1/2 block from the Casa!
+Day One: Arrival, transport provided from Brasilia airport to our accommodations in Abadiania.
 No formal activities scheduled beyond settling in, eating, sleeping, meeting Josie and fellow group participants, and going with Josie on a short tour of the town and of the Casa.

 Day Two: Those who wish can sleep in, those wanting to take a walk and/or have a look around the local shops, cafes, etc. are welcome to do so.
 You can also go help cut the veggies for the week’s blessed soup over at the Casa early in the morning.
 Just after lunch Josie will take the group to the Casa for an orientation session.
 Following that, those who have pre-booked with Josie a wonderful energy-balancing “crystal bath” session at the Casa will then have that experience.
 Dinner and a good night’s sleep before your first formal session at the Casa with John of God.

-Days Three, Four and Five: Morning and afternoon sessions at the Casa, including your first “consult” with John of God/Entity Wednesday morning, followed by possible spiritual “surgery” sessions and recovery time, and sessions in the “current” – the healing/meditation room of the Casa.
+Days Three, Four and Five: Morning and afternoon sessions at the Casa, including your first “consult” with John of God/Entity Wednesday morning if he is there, followed by possible spiritual “surgery” sessions and recovery time, and sessions in the “current” – the healing/meditation room of the Casa.

 Days Six, Seven, Eight and Nine: On one of these days, Josie will take the group to the sacred waterfall for a spiritual cleansing.
 Sunday morning from 9-10am is an optional, interfaith prayer service in English at the Casa for foreign visitors.
 One some of the four days, Josie will offer a group meditation/guided journey and another powerful group process on a different day, a trip to the sacred waterfall of the Casa, guest speakers who serve in various capacities at the Casa and share their perspectives, and more.
 On Tuesday morning beginning at 7am, participants are again welcome to volunteer cutting the vegetables for that week’s Casa soup, and Tuesday afternoon, depending on the rest of the schedule, there is also singing at the Casa soup area for those wishing to attend.